Mark-Barican/finals-automata-calc/README.md

 | `q0`          | 25 ≤ BMI < 29.9          | `q3` (Overweight) |
 | `q0`          | BMI ≥ 30                 | `q4` (Obesity)    |

+### Code Implementation

+The automaton is implemented in the `StateMachine.js` file.
+Below is an example of how the DFA is modeled: